-Stadium performances for global superstars can be enjoyed at Emirates Old Trafford, the Etihad City of Manchester Stadium, and Old Trafford football ground.
+Stadium performances for global superstars can be enjoyed at Emirates Old Trafford, the Etihad City of Manchester Stadium, and the new CoOp Live Arena.
 They’ve hosted the likes of Take That, Arctic Monkeys, Coldplay, U2, Bruce Springsteen, Rihanna and Beyoncé.

-In the centre of the city, Manchester Arena and Manchester Central both have large capacities for touring rock and pop bands.
-For those who love their festivals, Parklife is Manchester’s annual music one, held in Heaton Park.
+In the centre of the city, the AO Arena has a large capacity for touring rock and pop bands.
+For those who love their festivals, Parklife is Manchester’s annual music festival, held in Heaton Park in June.

 The Small and Intimate

 Around the city, you won’t have to walk far to find a venue that puts on regular live music and gigs.
-Some of our favourites include Sound Control, Ruby Lounge, and The Deaf Institute, though there are many, many more to discover.
+Some of our favourites include NewCentury and The Deaf Institute, though there are many, many more to discover.
 Night and Day is a legendary local performance space and if you love your jazz head across the road to Matt and Phreds!

 Many years ago at the George and Dragon pub, bands used to play on a very narrow shelf above the crowd, in the days before health and safety.
 But from this came a unique nickname – Band on the Wall – and a venue that still hosts live acts today!